Winter is coming.

 My husband’s days off are the days when I’m really able to catch up on any lost sleep, but cosleeping has really helped my ability to get a good night’s rest.

-My son also takes a daily probiotic supplement with his smoothies, so I know he is receiving a constant stream of good bacteria.
-Introducing more fermented foods into your diet is also an excellent way to naturally increase the probiotics in your gut.
-Consuming too much sugar is a huge way to really damage your gut.
+Probiotic supplements and including more fermented foods into your diet are excellent ways to naturally increase the probiotics in your gut.
+Consuming too much sugar is the top way to wreak absolute havoc on your gut.

 4. Vitamin D